Vrak: VRAK

-Le Canal Famille was renamed VRAK.TV on January 2, 2001.
-The channel switched to an ad-supported format in 2006 to coincide with the renewal of license and launch of HD feed.
+Canal Famille was replaced by Vrak.TV on January 2, 2001, keeping the same channel frequency and still owned by Astral Media.
+The desire to create Vrak.TV from the remains of Canal Famille would be a success.
+Audience ratings tripled in six months.
+The channel switched to an ad-supported format in 2006 to coincide with the renewal of license the launch of its high definition feed on October 30, 2006.

 Vrak.TV was separated from its sister channels in 2013 due to the acquisition of Astral Media by Bell Media; Bell sold off Family Channel, the French version of Disney Junior, the English version of Disney Junior and Disney XD to DHX Media, and MusiMax and MusiquePlus to V Media Group.

-Vrak.TV was simply renamed to just Vrak on August 25, 2014.
+Vrak.TV was simply renamed to just Vrak on August 25, 2014 and launched a new block, Vrak2, aimed at a teen audience.

 On September 12, 2016, Vrak changed its audience focus to the ages 13–35 group due to the success of its Vrak2 block.
 Some series targeting its former audience focus moved to other stations.

+Removal from Videotron, closure

+On August 16, 2023, Vrak and Z were removed from Vidéotron, the company that created the original channel it was based on 41 years earlier, while Bell removed Yoopa from all of their TV services a day later.
+Yoopa shut down on January 11, 2024 and was replaced by a video simulcast of Groupe TVA's Qub Radio.

+Two days later on August 18, 2023, Bell Media announced that the channel would be closing on October 1, 2023, owing to "challenges" in the broadcasting sector, lack of viewers and regulatory affairs deemed "outdated" by Bell Media.
+On September 25, the CRTC confirmed it had revoked Vrak's licence at the request of Bell Media.
+On October 1, 2023 at midnight ET, the channel quietly shutdown without ceremony after an episode of Entre deux draps.
+Two years later, its former English counterpart shuttered on October 22, 2025.